tryton/tryton/trytond/doc/ref/tests.rst

 .. class:: ExtensionTestCase()

-   A subclass of :class:`TestCase` to test a Tryton with an database extension activated.
+   A subclass of :class:`DBTestCase` to test a Tryton with an database extension activated.

 .. attribute:: ExtensionTestCase.extension